HedvigS/UD_complexity/README.md

-R-code project for exploring linguistic complexity with UD.
+R-code project for exploring informational load of morphology in different langauges using Universal Depedencies.

 # Data
 ## Universal Dependencies